slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_21-24_MICH_vs_LSU.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- LSU should win 4 or more singles matches _17%_ of the time.
+- LSU should win 4 or more singles matches *17%* of the time.
-- Michigan should win 4 or more singles matches _52%_ of the time.
+- Michigan should win 4 or more singles matches *52%* of the time.
-- The winner of the doubles point will decide the match the other _31%_ of the time.
+- The winner of the doubles point should decide the match the other *31%* of the time.
-- If LSU wins the doubles point, their chances of winning the dual improve to _48%_.
+- If LSU wins the doubles point, their chances of winning the dual improve to *48%*.
-- If Michigan wins the doubles point, their chances of winning the dual improve to _83%_.
+- If Michigan wins the doubles point, their chances of winning the dual improve to *83%*.

 ------